Hansel and Gretel: An Opera Fantasy: Release

 The film was released on October 10, 1954 in New York City without a distributor; producer Michael Myerberg released the film himself.
-Based on the positive reviews and box office performance, RKO Radio Pictures acquired the film for wide release for the Christmas season.
+Based on the positive reviews and box office performance, RKO Radio Pictures, which had previously released the output of Walt Disney, acquired the film for wide release for the Christmas season.
 The film was sold to television four years after it was released, where it became a Christmas-season tradition on several stations.

 The film was rereleased theatrically in 1965 through New Trends Associates, and in March 1973 through Metro-Goldwyn-Mayer.

 The film has been released on VHS, CED videodisc and DVD.
 The VHS and CED videodiscs contain the original title.
 The DVD was released on October 30, 2001 with the modified title of Hansel and Gretel: An Opera Fantasy.

 An LP of the film's soundtrack was released in 1955 under the label "X" RCA, in 1959 under the label RCA Victor and in 1960 under the label RCA Camden.
 In 1959, it was nominated for a Grammy award in the category of Best Recording for Children.